-The painted daisy is a colorful perennial that provides weeks of vibrant color in the garden.
-It has a classic daisy-like structure, with a circle of petals surrounding a dense round center; The leaves are somewhat fern-like in appearance.
-Reaching an average height of 2-feet tall, it can be grown easily in flower beds or in containers.
+The painted daisy (Tanacetum coccineum and formerly Chrysanthemum coccineum) is a perennial flower that provides weeks of vibrant color in the garden.
+It has a classic daisy-like structure with a circle of petals surrounding a dense round center.
+The leaves are somewhat fern-like in appearance.
+It can be grown easily in flower beds or in containers.

 |Common Name||Painted daisy, pyrethrum|

-|Plant Type||Herbaceous perennial|
+|Plant Type||Herbaceous, perennial|

-|Bloom Time||Late spring, summer|
+|Bloom Time||Spring, summer|